stevenharris620/StockControl/README.md

 Back End

 The backend is a c# .net6 rest api, the backend uses JWT authentication with Microsoft Identity providing the datastore.
 The databases were created using the entity framework code first approach.

+Shared Library

+This library contains the resources shared between the front and back ends eg DTO's and the API request and response objects

+Future Work

+Work on the front end is still ongoing and the project should be containerised